saxena-rishabh/CS-GO-Data-Analysis/README.md

 ## Installation <a name="installation"></a>

-There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
+There are few libraries required to run the code.
 The code should run with no issues using Python versions 3.*.
+Required Libraries are:
+  1. pandas
+  2. numpy
+  3. matplotlib
+  4. seaborn
+  5. scipy
+  6. statsmodels

 ## Project Motivation<a name="motivation"></a>